 2000 N Northlake Way, Seattle, WA 98103

-GAS WORKS PARK INTERIM CLEANUP ACTIONS - COMMENT PERIOD MARCH 20 - APRIL 18, 2017
+GAS WORKS PARK INTERIM CLEANUP ACTIONS - COMMENT PERIOD COMPLETED

 Seattle Parks and Recreation (SPR) will be doing maintenance and renovations at the Play Area, Comfort Station, and Entry areas at Gas Works Park (details below) throughout Spring of 2017.
 At the same time as the renovations, Puget Sound Energy (PSE) will conduct additional studies of the contaminated groundwater, and install part of a system in the play area that will clean up contamination at the site.
-Ecology has reviewed and approved a work plan to do this work, but it also requires public comment, so Ecology is making these documents available for public comment.
+Ecology has reviewed and approved a work plan to do this work.

 Ecology also recently conducted a public comment period for a State Environmental Policy Act (SEPA) Determination of Non-Significance, which determined that no adverse environmental impact will result from this work.
 That comment period was complete on March 16, but you may still view the documents by following these links: